glasnt/talks/2019_10_PyGotham.podium/slides.md

 The whole concept of automating the migration framework was design to reduce developer toil

 the migrations framework is designed to create the required database commands in order to make your models into real tables.

-And it doesn't matter which database you choose, django is a database agnostic web framework, so you don't have to worry.

 ---
 <div class="shell-wrap"><p class="shell-top-bar">bash</p><p class="shell-body">